dillonforrest/startup/_posts/2015-01-09-chat-is-the-best-way-to-interview-users.md

 >
 > Me: "okay cool! can i meet up with you at some point to talk about it?"
 >
-> J.J.: "sorry dude, but things have been so busy that actually now is always the best time to talk to me"
+> J.J.: "sorry dude, but things have been so busy that actually around this time of day is usually the best time to talk to me"

 Campus Job is picking up a lot of press, and I'm really stoked for J.J.!
 But his traction also meant that it was difficult for him to make time to meet up to help me gather feedback.

 > J.J.: "wanna just ask me about it now on gchat?"

 I said, fuck it let's do it!
-All startup advice advocated speaking to people in person, or at least by video chat or phone call, but let's improvise here.
+All startup advice advocated speaking to people in person, or at least by video chat or phone call, but let's improvise here and just use gchat instead.

 J.J. unloaded plenty of great feedback right then and there on gchat.
 Receiving this feedback while on gchat had a ton of unforeseen benefits:

-#### No note-taking means being more present in the interview
+#### No note-taking needed

-You'll already have everything your interviewee had to say in writing.
+You'll already have all your interviewee's words in writing.
 You can scroll up to reread anything during the chat.
 And since you're not wasting any brainpower on capturing notes, you can dedicate all your brainpower to being present in the actual interview, which is what you should be investing 100% of your brainpower into anyway.
-After the chat is over, you have everything down in your computer, probably in the cloud, verbatim, accessible at any time.
+After the chat is over, you have everything down on your computer, in the cloud, verbatim, accessible at any time.

 #### Sharing links